rttss-sahil/callerId/README.md

 3. Run `docker-compose up` to start the containers defined in the `compose.yaml` file.
 This will set up the Node.js server and PostgreSQL database.
 4. Run `node server/scripts/migrateData.js` to populate the database with sample data.
 5. Once the setup is complete, you can access the API endpoints as described above.

+# Next Steps

+- Deploy using K8s
+- Refine the database, and the concept of Global Users (Users + Contacts)
+- (optional) Migrate to graph-based Db.